linto-ai/linto-transcription/README.md

 The target `language` can be "`*`" for automatic language detection, or usual tags to describe a language ("fr", "fr-FR", "French" -- see https://github.com/linto-ai/linto-stt/tree/master/whisper#language).
 Note that the role of this parameter is different from the role of the env variable `LANGUAGE` which is used for text normalization
 (and limited to BCP-47 codes).

+To enable speaker identification, the `speakerIdentification` field of the diarization configuration can be set to the wildcard “`*`” to enable all speakers, or to a list of speaker names (JSON format. exemple : “`["John Doe", "Bob"]`”).
+The diarization worker must have been set so that all speaker names can be matched to a set of speech samples.

 <!-- ### /transcribe-multi
 The /transcribe-multi route allows POST request containing multiple audio files.
 It is assumed each file contains a speaker or a group of speaker and files taken together form a conversation.